House rentals in Cabo San Lucas

 Located just north of San Jose del Cabo and about 25 miles from Cabo San Lucas, Los Cabos International Airport (SJD) is a convenient gateway to Baja California Sur.
 Once you arrive, walk outside to grab a taxi or a communal shuttle to your destination.
 (It’s often a good idea to book a shared van in advance.)
 There’s a convenient and economical public bus that runs between Cabo San Lucas and San Jose, but if you’re looking to explore the region’s towns and beaches, you may want to rent a car at the airport, and additional liability insurance may be required.
 La Paz, about two hours north of Cabo, also has an airport (LAP).

-Cabo has inviting weather all year long, with 350 sunny days annually.
+Cabo has inviting weather all year long, with 350 sunny days annually, making all seasons ideal for staying in one of Cabo’s vacation rentals.
 The weather is most perfect in early summer and late fall, and you can expect larger crowds in winter and spring, especially at Christmas, Easter, and spring break.
 Summertime can be hot and muggy, but it brings consistent waves that surfers love, as well as the occasional rain shower.
 The dry, temperate winter season is great for exploring the outdoors; the water dips to its chilliest point in December, a still-comfortable 75 degrees Fahrenheit.
 Whales and whale sharks make their way to Baja Sur in the winter; keep an eye out for baby humpbacks playing in the waves by February, and flying manta rays leaping from the ocean in May.

 Baja’s East Cape is home to some of the most remote and pristine beaches in Baja, many of them only reachable by ATV.
 Explore towns like Los Barriles as well as Cabo Pulmo, a national marine park and UNESCO World Heritage Site with a 20,000-year-old coral reef known as the Aquarium of the World.